Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Introduction

 \textbf{Main contributions.} In this paper, we initiate the formal study on using RL \rebut{to tackle online} CO problems, with a particular emphasis on understanding the specialized techniques developed in this emerging subarea.
 Our contributions are summarized below.

 $\bullet$ \textbf{Formalization.} For \rebut{online} CO problems, we want to learn a single policy that enjoys good performance over \emph{a distribution} of problem instances.
 This motivates us to use Latent Markov Decision Process (LMDP)~\citep{paper_latent_mdp} instead of standard MDP formulation.
-We give concrete examples, Secretary Problem (SP) and Online Knapsack, to show how LMDP models \rebut{online} CO problems.
+We give concrete examples, \emph{the Best Choice Problem} (BCP, also known as \emph{the Secretary Problem}), \emph{Online Knapsack}, and \emph{AdWords} (\emph{Online Matching and Ad Allocation}, ADW), to show how LMDP models \rebut{online} CO problems.
 With this formulation, we can systematically analyze RL algorithms.

 $\bullet$ \textbf{Provable efficiency of policy optimization.} By leveraging recent theory on Natural Policy Gradient for standard MDP \cite{paper_npg}, we analyze the performance of NPG for LMDP.
 The performance bound is characterized by the number of iterations, the excess risk of policy evaluation, the transfer error, and the relative condition number $\kappa$ that characterizes the distribution shift between the sampling policy and the optimal policy.
+We also take into account the effect of entropy regularization.
 To our knowledge, this is the first performance bound of policy optimization methods on LMDP.